jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-1/section-2/chapter-5.md

 {{< s v="33" >}} However, mankind more readily sympathizes with those smaller joys flowing from less important causes.

 It is decent to be humble amidst great prosperity.
-But we cannot express too much satisfaction in the little occurrences of common life, such as=
+But we cannot express too much satisfaction in the little occurrences of common life, such as:
 - in the company with which we spent last night
 - in the entertainment we saw,
 - in what was said or done,